widgetdude/node-pi-server/readme.md

   - This is a process manager for Node.js applications.
 It will allow me to keep the Express server running even if I close the terminal.
 - [Nginx](https://www.nginx.com/)
   - Nginx will be used as a reverse proxy to allow for http/https connections.
-  - Since I plan on using sockets as the main way to communicate with the Raspberry PI, Nginx is mainly for testing purposes.
+  - Since I plan on using sockets as the main way to communicate with the Raspberry PI, Nginx is mainly for testing purposes and demonstration purposes.
 - [AWS](https://aws.amazon.com/)
   - I will be using AWS to host an Express and Socketio server.
 This will allow me to access the Raspberry PI from anywhere in the world.